 What a perineal suture is and why it is done

-A perineal suture repairs tissue that tore during childbirth or was deliberately opened.
-The aim is to stop bleeding, support healing and restore anatomy so function and strength return.
+A perineal suture closes tissue that tore during birth or was deliberately opened.
+The goal is to stop bleeding, support healing, and restore anatomy so function and load-bearing return step by step.

-This can happen after a perineal tear, after an episiotomy, or after other small childbirth-related injuries around the vaginal opening.
+This can happen after a perineal tear, after an episiotomy, or after other small birth-related injuries around the vaginal opening.
 Many sutures are made with absorbable stitches that break down over time.

-Professional obstetric guidance explains perineal tears and episiotomy and emphasises that healing takes time and symptoms should be taken seriously.
-Perineal tears during childbirth — further information
+A clear overview of perineal tears and episiotomy is provided by the RCOG, including the point that healing takes time and that symptoms should be taken seriously.
+RCOG: Perineal tears during childbirth

 Healing is not linear.
-In the first days it is mainly wound pain, swelling and a feeling that everything is very sensitive.
-After that many people slowly improve, but individual days can feel worse again — for example after long periods of sitting, too little sleep or difficult bowel movements.
+In the first days it is mainly wound pain, swelling, and the feeling that everything is very sensitive.
+After that many people gradually improve, but individual days can be worse again, for example after long periods of sitting, too little sleep, or a difficult bowel movement.

 Common, plausible sensations

-- Burning or pulling when standing up, sitting down or when passing urine
+- Burning or pulling when standing up, sitting down, or passing urine

 - A feeling of pressure, especially after prolonged sitting